ajaffary/p-adic-absolute-value/README.md

 # p-adic Absolute Value

-This is a tiny [Flask](https://flask.palletsprojects.com/en/stable/) application to calculate the p-adic absolute-value of a rational number.
+This is a tiny [Flask](https://flask.palletsprojects.com/en/stable/) application to calculate the [p-adic norm](https://mathworld.wolfram.com/p-adicNorm.html) of a rational number.

 1. Install the Flask, WTForms, and flask_wtf packages (see `requirements.txt`).
 2. `python p_adic_controller.py` runs the application in a browser at http://127.0.0.1:5000/test.